 Visit the Basotho Cultural Village in Golden Gate Highlands National Park.

 3. Walk in the Giant’s Castle Game Reserve

 Take a guided walk in the Giant’s Castle Game Reserve to see the cave paintings, just 30 minutes from the main rest camp.
 Day visitors pay R35 per person conservation fee.

 Invest in art or just browse the stunning pieces at Ardmore Ceramic Art.
 From R645, depending on the piece you choose.

 Join the throngs at Piggly Wiggly in the Midlands, which offers everything from candle dipping (from R60 per person) to miniature train rides for kids (R20 per person).

 Contact: 0332342911, pigglywiggly.co.za

 6. Experience uShaka Marine World

 Get wet and wild at uShaka Marine World.
-Wet and wild combination is R199 per adult and R158 for kids.
+Check their website for rates.